We do not often talk about oats but in the past it has been seen as a market leader and is one of the earliest crops to be planted.

-Earlier this week the USDA released its first national oats condition report for the 2022 season and using our usual ratings system we weight the crop based on the percent in each category and assign that category a factor of 2 for very poor, 4 for poor, 6 for fair, 8 for good, and 10 for excellent and then sum the results.
+Last week the USDA released its first national oats condition report for the 2023 season and using our usual ratings system we weight the crop based on the percent in each category and assign that category a factor of 2 for very poor, 4 for poor, 6 for fair, 8 for good, and 10 for excellent and then sum the results.

 On the right-hand axis is the percent that the final oat yield of each season deviated from the 25-year trend.

-Still there is a long way to go as the correlation between the first oat rating and the percent that final yields deviate from trend is only 16%, but that improves to 44% when using end of July crop ratings.
+There is a long way to go as the correlation between the first oat rating and the percent that final yields deviate from trend is only 25% but that improves to 52% when using end of July crop ratings.